 Press the □ and □ keys for 3 seconds.

 - ► A context menu appears.

 - 2. In the context menu select the Keylock on option.

 - ► The keypad lock is switched on.

 - If the user attempts to access the operating menu while the keypad lock is active, the Keylock on message appears.

 Switching off the keypad lock

 - ► The keypad lock is switched on.

-Press the □ and □ keys for 3 seconds. - ► The keypad lock is switched off.
+Press the □ and © keys for 3 seconds. - ► The keypad lock is switched off.

-8.4 Access to operating menu via Web browser
+8.4 Access to operating menu via web browser

-8.4.1 PROFINET with Ethernet-APL
+8.4.1 Function range